rcunday/goartifact/README.md

 # goartifact
-Use GitHub Workflow to build and upload artifact
+Use GitHub Workflow to build a simple go server and execute simple test